For showtimes, click here.

 3. They filmed inside Sing Sing.

-The film was based on the novel by Sing Sing’s warden Lewis E. Lawes.
-He was actually still the warden while the movie was being made and allowed them to film on location and even use some of the prisoners in shots.
+The film was based on the novel by Sing Sing’s warden Lewis E. Lawes, who was actually still in charge while the movie was being made.
+As a result, he allowed them to film on location and even use some of the prisoners in shots.
 Additional filming was also done on MGM’s Stage 10 where a prison block had been built for The Big House.